hackur/graphcool-examples/cli-demo/README.md

 - Note that the token only works once!
 You can authenticate again to obtain a new token.

-- use Github code to create a new user in Graphcool and obtain a Graphcool token:
+- use Github code to create a new user in Graphcool and obtain a Graphcool token

 ```sh
 graphcool playground